Massive open online course: Emergence of MOOC providers

 In January 2013, Udacity launched its first MOOCs-for-credit, in collaboration with San Jose State University.
 In May 2013, the company announced the first entirely MOOC-based master's degree, a collaboration between Udacity, AT&T and the Georgia Institute of Technology, costing $7,000, a fraction of its normal tuition.

 Concerned about the commercialization of online education, in 2012 MIT created the not-for-profit MITx.
 The inaugural course, 6.002x, launched in March 2012.
 Harvard joined the group, renamed edX, that spring, and University of California, Berkeley joined in the summer.
 The initiative then added the University of Texas System, Wellesley College and Georgetown University.

 In September 2013, edX announced a partnership with Google to develop MOOC.org, a site for non-xConsortium groups to build and host courses.
 Google will work on the core platform development with edX partners.
 In addition, Google and edX will collaborate on research into how students learn and how technology can transform learning and teaching.
 MOOC.org will adopt Google's infrastructure.
 The Chinese Tsinghua University MOOC platform XuetangX.com (launched Oct.
 2013) uses the Open edX platform.

 Before 2013, each MOOC tended to develop its own delivery platform.
 EdX in April 2013 joined with Stanford University, which previously had its own platform called Class2Go, to work on XBlock SDK, a joint open-source platform.
-It is available to the public under the Affero GPL open source license, which requires that all improvements to the platform be publicly posted and made available under the same license.
+It is available to the public under the AGPL open source license, which requires that all improvements to the platform be publicly posted and made available under the same license.
 Stanford Vice Provost John Mitchell said that the goal was to provide the "Linux of online learning".
 This is unlike companies such as Coursera that have developed their own platform.

 By November 2013, edX offered 94 courses from 29 institutions around the world.
 During its first 13 months of operation (ending March 2013), Coursera offered about 325 courses, with 30% in the sciences, 28% in arts and humanities, 23% in information technology, 13% in business and 6% in mathematics.
 Udacity offered 26 courses.
 The number of courses offered has since increased dramatically: As of January 2016, edx offers 820 courses, Coursera offers 1580 courses and Udacity offers more than 120 courses.
 According to FutureLearn, the British Council's Understanding IELTS: Techniques for English Language Tests has an enrollment of over 440,000 students.